 Therefore, B is silly and unacceptable.

-This kind of FE (I’ll be using the abbreviation throughout this essay) is often told by those people who were, as the saying goes, “born on third base, and think they had hit a triple.”
+This kind of FE (I’ll be using the abbreviation) is one kind of marginalization tactic often told by those privileged people who were, as the saying goes, “born on third base, and think they had hit a triple.”

 C – Therefore, we are good, and we feel good about ourselves.

-D – John McCain was a warmonger who voted with Trump 83% of the time.
+D – John McCain was a warmonger who voted with Trumpus 83% of the time.

-F – Therefore, McCain was good.
-He was a “maverick.”
+F – Since Trumpus is bad, McCain was good.

-G – To convince ourselves of F, we must ignore D. (This is cognitive dissonance.)
+G –To convince ourselves of F, we must ignore D, through cognitive dissonance.

-H – Since McCain was good, he was like us.
+H – Since McCain was good, he was like us, and we feel better.

 This is one way in which we perpetuate the myth of American Innocence.

 There are countless websites and books devoted to narratives that marginalize those who question the dominant paradigms of the culture.
-They typically do this by offering lists of “loony” theories from the perspective of the “rational center.”
-In almost every case, such gatekeepers lump all of the questioners together.
-Then with patronizing, pseudo-psychology, they explore the unconscious motivations of conspiracy theorists, be they fascists or anarchists, Christians or Pagans, oligarchs or street people.
+They typically do this by offering lists of “loony”, “fringe” theories from the perspective of the “rational center.”
+In almost every case, such gatekeepers lump all the questioners together.
+Then with patronizing, pseudo-psychology, they explore the unconscious motivations of “conspiracy theorists”, be they fascists or anarchists, Christians or Pagans, oligarchs or street people.
 And these gatekeepers like each other.

 Such styles are well within one of two very old American traditions of gatekeeping, the purpose of which is to shore up the cracks in the myth of American innocence.
 One is to lie outright about American history.
 Here’s the logic: